elastio/bon/website/reference/builder.md

 **Applies to:** <Badge text="structs"/> <Badge text="free functions"/> <Badge text="associated methods"/>

 Generates additional derives on the builder type.
 The syntax is similar to the regular `#[derive(...)]` attribute.
-You need to one or more of the supported derives separated by commas.
+You need to specify one or more of the supported derives separated by commas.

 The following derives are supported: `Clone`, `Debug`.